aurangzaib/CarND-Vehicle-Detection/documentation.md

 The algorithm is as follows:

 -	Get `HOG` features for each full image:
-	-	Get Region of Interest (`ROI`) which is lower half of the image.
+	-	Get Region of Interest (`ROI`).
+Description for selecting `ROI` is provided below.
     -	Find number of search steps using window size and number of windows.
     -	Get `HOG` features of `Y`, `Cr` and `Cb` channels individually.

 -	Loop over the windows in `x` and `y` direction:
-    -	Get subsample of image for each window.
+    -	Get HOG features for the full image only once.
 	-	Get subsample of `HOG` features for each window.
     -	Get Spatial and Color Histogram features of the subsample.
     -	Use HOG, Spatial and Color features to predict the labels using pretrained SVM classifier.